mrmartineau/InteractionCheck.js/README.md

 ### `interval` [integer]
 Default: `6000`

-Time in milliseconds (thousandths of a second) to wait before triggering the prompt.
+Time in milliseconds (thousandths of a second) to wait before triggering the check.

 ### `callback` [function]
 Default: `undefined`